START TYPING AND PRESS ENTER TO SEARCH

 Network

 Calculating network power consumption has been complicated by the increasing use of wireless networks.
-However, the energy consumed by routers, switches, and bridges can be measured easily and accounts for a meaningful chunk of data center power consumption.
+However, networks use less than 5 percent of data center power.
 Efficiencies can be gained by using fewer, higher-capacity devices.

 Miscellaneous Infrastructure